-For pregnant women with chronic health problems, or unexpected problems that develop during pregnancy, we provide care every step of the way to ensure a healthy pregnancy and delivery.
-If your baby has a birth defect, we can start treatment before birth and meticulously plan for the delivery and care after birth.
-We will collaborate with your obstetrician, surgeon, pediatrician, and any other necessary care provider to ensure you receive the best care possible.
-We are available 24/7 so you receive care when you need it most.
+For pregnant women with chronic health problems or unexpected complications that develop during pregnancy, we provide care every step of the way to ensure a healthy pregnancy and delivery.
+If your baby has a birth defect, we can start treatment before birth and meticulously plan for delivery and care after birth.
+We will collaborate with your obstetrician, surgeon, maternal fetal medicine doctor, and any other care providers to ensure you receive the best care possible.
+We are available 24/7, so you will always receive care when you need it most.

 We offer the only certified Lamaze program in the Rio Grande Valley!
 The goal of Lamaze is educate women and their partners about the birthing process while also increasing the woman's confidence in her ability to give birth.
 Mothers will learn about labor and birth, focused breathing techniques, options for pain management and early interaction with your baby.
 The Lamaze program is held every Wednesday from 6:00 p.m. - 9:00 p.m. for four (4) consecutive weeks.

 Call (956) 362-4030 or visit our events page for more information.